-We’re proud of our 560 Institute graduates who now are pursuing careers in law firms, government agencies, corporations and businesses.
+We are proud of our business law graduates who now are pursuing careers in law firms, government agencies, corporations and businesses.

 Q: What was one of your most memorable/beneficial business law courses at UCLA School of Law?

 Q: Which law school courses would you recommend for current or incoming law students?

 A: Any of the hands-on clinical-style courses – this includes the above mentioned Business Deals course and the Real Estate Law clinic.